 His mother Alice, Duchess of Gloucester, was a direct descendant of Charles II, through his eldest illegitimate son, James Scott, Duke of Monmouth, who was executed after leading a failed rebellion against King James II.
 The new arrival was baptized Richard Alexander Walter George Windsor at the Private Chapel at Windsor Castle.

-Richard was taken by his parents to live in Australlia at the age of four months old, Prince Henry, Duke of Gloucester was Governor-General of Australlia from 1945 to 1947.
-The Gloucester family returned to their home of Barnwell Manor when the young Priince Richard was two years old.
+Richard was taken by his parents to live in Australia at the age of four months old, Prince Henry, Duke of Gloucester was Governor-General of Australia from 1945 to 1947.
+The Gloucester family returned to their home of Barnwell Manor when the young Prince Richard was two years old.

 Since Richard had an elder brother, Prince William, he was not expected to inherit the Gloucester Dukedom.
 He was educated firstly at home, but later attended Wellesley House in Broadstairs, then Eton College.
 He completed his education at Magdalene College, Cambridge, where he studied architecture and from which he graduated in 1966 with a BA degree.
 He later worked as a professional architect.

 The untimely death of his popular and charismatic brother William, in a plane crash while taking part in an air race at Wolverhampton in 1972, left Richard heir to his father's titles of Duke of Gloucester, Earl of Ulster and Baron Culloden, which he succeeded to on the death of Prince Henry in 1974.

 Richard of Gloucester became engaged to the Danish Birgitte Eva van Deurs, the daughter of Asger Henriksen and Vivian van Deurs.
 The couple were married on 8 June 1972 at St. Andrew's Church, Barnwell, Northamptonshire.